ivokwee/100-prisoners/README.md

 offers the prisoners a realistic chance of survival.
 Danish computer scientist Peter Bro Miltersen first proposed the problem in 2003.

-This R script implements the "follow-the-box" strategy, shows the linked boxes as a graph and computes the probability distribution of the maximum cycle length.

 For more details: https://en.wikipedia.org/wiki/100_prisoners_problem